 Don’t underestimate how important power is when choosing a trolling motor.
 Most anglers regret buying a weak motor that can barely move their pontoon.
 Avoid this by making sure that you get a motor with enough thrust to carry you.

-A good rule of thumb when determining how much thrust you need for you pontoon is to take the weight of your boat in pounds and divide it by 100.
+A good rule of thumb when determining how much thrust you need is to take the weight of the pontoon boat in pounds and divide it by 100.
 Then, take that result and times it by two.

 For example, say your pontoon weighs 2,200 pounds.
 When you divide that by 100, you’re left with 22.
 Then you times 22 by 2 and you get 44.
 This means that a boat with at least 44 pounds of thrust will work the best for your pontoon.